argorar/WebMConverter/README.md

 ### Crop

-Crop what is just important for you, just move the edges with the mouse or use the keys.
+Crop what is just important for you, you can see in real time the new resolution also you can set the exact size that you want.
+Just move the edges with the mouse or use the keys to select the area.
 * ```Row keys``` to move
 * ```Shift + Row keys``` to move faster
 * ```Alt + Row Keys``` to increase/decrease the size